bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Yeah, we should maybe.
 That does sound like an interesting topic.
 We can go over all of this.
-Cool.
-Exciting.
-Last point, Shorts.
+Last point, Sjors.

 ## SendAll

 Sjors Provoost: 00:37:23

 Yeah, this one isn't super interesting.
-It's a new RPC called SendAll.
+It's a new RPC called `sendall`.
 And so this is a command line tool.
 And the name suggests that you're sending all your money.
 That's not actually true.
 You can use it to send all your money away to a different wallet, let's say if you're trying to migrate.
 But you can also say, take these coins, so these specific input coins, and send them all to a specific destination.
-This is stuff that you could already do because there was one command line tool called and send many and send to address.
+This is stuff that you could already do because there was one command line tool called `sendmany` and `sendtoaddress`.
 There basically were already calls to do this.

 Aaron van Wirdum: 00:37:55